Deborah Rawson Memorial Library

 • Trustees

-Libby by Overdrive: There’s a great service at the library: audiobooks and e-books that you can download to your own computer, iPod, iPhone, Kindle or e-book reader, or Android device.
+Libby by Overdrive provides eBooks and eAudiobooks that you can download to your computer, iPod, iPhone, Kindle, eBook reader, or Android device.
 Patrons can access Libby by Overdrive using the website or the Libby app.
-To use Libby by Overdrive, you will need to log in using the barcode from your active library card and your Catamount password.
+To use Libby by Overdrive, create an account using the barcode from your active library card and your library card password.

 Languages